Evaluating your municipality for potential sources of PFAS is a great place to start assessing a potential PFAS problem.

 AFFF is also used regularly to fight municipal fires involving flammable liquids.
 Although there are fluorine-free foams (FFF) available, they are slowly being phased in, and not all FFF are free from PFAS.
 Pace® can test both your legacy AFFF and newer stocks of FFF to determine how much and which PFAS they contain.

-Has your city or town had a recent fire emergency?
+Has your city or town had a recent fire emergency or chemical spill?
 Our Rapid Response team can help you assess potential PFAS contamination.

 Municipal and private landfills are another common source of PFAS contamination.
-As liquid (rain, condensation, liquid waste) passes through a landfill, it can leach PFAS from solid waste containing PFAS.
+As liquid (rain, condensation, liquid waste) passes through a landfill, it can leach PFAS from solid or liquid waste.
 Common examples include construction materials, carpeting, packaging, weather-proof clothing, and non-stick cookware.
 If the lining breaks down – or if the landfill was never lined – this leachate can contaminate surrounding soil and groundwater.

-Roughly half of the domestic sewage sludge produced by wastewater treatment in the United States is applied to agriculture as biosolids.
+Roughly half of the domestic sewage sludge produced by wastewater treatment in the United States is applied to agriculture as a soil amendment.
 If these biosolids contain PFAS, contamination can enter the food chain and spread to local ground and surface waters.
-While this is particularly a concern for more rural communities, PFAS has also been found in some brands of organic fertilizers used by home gardeners.

 Incineration has long-been a preferred method for disposing of industrial waste and chemical stockpiles.
-Unfortunately, new evidence suggests that “thermal destruction” isn’t as effective as once thought.
-Soil, ash, groundwater, and air samples taken from incinerator sites and surrounding neighborhoods have shown elevated levels of PFAS.
+However, not all incineration techniques effectively destroy PFAS.
+Soil, ash, groundwater, and air samples taken from some incinerator sites and surrounding neighborhoods have shown elevated levels of PFAS.

 Here are four types of incinerators that may be contributing to a municipal PFAS contamination problem:

-The EPA’s fifth Unregulated Contaminant Monitoring Rule (UCMR 5) mandates are set to take effect in January 2023.
-All public water systems (PWS) serving 3,300 or more customers will be required to sample each entry point to the distribution system.
-The EPA will also select several hundred smaller PWS to participate as well.
-The UCMR 5 contaminants list includes 29 PFAS plus lithium.
+Sampling under the EPA’s fifth Unregulated Contaminant Monitoring Rule (UCMR 5) began in January 2023.
+All public water systems (PWS) serving 3,300 or more customers, plus 800 randomly selected smaller systems, will be required to test each entry point to the distribution system for 29 PFAS plus lithium.
+The EPA has also selected several hundred smaller PWS to participate as well.

 Whether testing for drinking water compliance or public health and safety concerns, Pace® has the services you need.
-We offer testing services for a wide range of liquid and solid matrices, including potable & non-potable waters, leachate, solids, soil & sediment, stack emissions, and air.
-In addition to analyzing for targeted PFAS, we can also analyze matrices for total organofluorines and PFAS precursors.
+We offer testing services for a wide range of liquid and solid matrices, such as potable & non-potable water, leachate, solids, and soil & sediment.
+In addition to analyzing for targeted PFAS, we can also analyze matrices for total organic fluorine and PFAS precursors.

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.